Rockies Vs. Padres Prediction, Odds, Pick

 The Colorado Rockies take on the San Diego Padres.
 Check out our MLB odds series for our Rockies Padres prediction and pick.

+Well, well, well.
+How quickly everything can change in baseball and sports.
+Juan Soto and Josh Bell have had their introductory press conferences as members of the San Diego Padres.
+They will be playing in this game as the Padres begin their attempt to win the first World Series in franchise history.
+The Padres and general manager A.J.
+Preller pulled off an amazing trade deadline flurry of deals.
+They got Josh Hader and Brandon Drury in separate smaller deals, and they still had more than enough resources to complete a mega-deal with the Washington Nationals for Soto, a generational talent, plus a very good accompanying player (Bell) who is also young and talented.
+Many baseball experts would tell you that the Padres now have the best roster in the National League.
+They won’t catch the Dodgers, but they could beat them in a short playoff series.
+The hype is only beginning in San Diego, where October expectations have skyrocketed.

-Antonio Senzatela will start for the Rockies, while Mike Clevinger gets the call for the Padres.
+Let’s now go to the pitching matchup: Chad Kuhl takes the rubber for the Rockies, while Blake Snell gets the call for the Padres.

-More on the pitching matchups in just a moment, but this betting preview deserves a special note at the outset: If you missed it, the Padres traded for closer Josh Hader on Monday, getting him from the Milwaukee Brewers in exchange for Trevor Rogers, Dinelson Lamet, outfielder Esteury Ruiz, and prospect Robert Gasser.
-One should not expect Hader to play in this game, in case you were wondering.
-The Brewers were in Boston on Sunday and flew to Pittsburgh for their next series against the Pirates.
-Hader had to catch a plane flight to get to San Diego.
-No one should think the Padres will make him hop off that plane and immediately play, since Monday was supposed to be an off day for him.
+Chad Kuhl has a 4.59 ERA.
+Some pitchers with bloated ERAs are consistently mediocre.
+Kuhl has a different profile.
+He is all over the place: occasionally great, sometimes decent, and sometimes really bad.
+Kuhl’s April ERA was just under two runs.
+His May ERA was over 5.15.
+His June ERA was 3.38.
+His July ERA was a stratospheric 8.71.

+Just look at Kuhl’s June starts.
+He was horrible in July, but June showed the best and worst of him.
+He threw a complete-game shutout on June 27 and six scoreless innings on June 3, but in between, he gave up 12 runs in 14 1/3 innings across three starts.
+Maybe he is going to pitch poorly here, but once in awhile, he dazzles.
+Beware of that.

 Courtesy of FanDuel, here are the Rockies-Padres MLB odds.